Child sexual abuse: In society

 Child sexual abuse became a public issue in the 1970s and 1980s.
 Prior to this point in time, sexual abuse remained rather secretive and socially unspeakable.
-Studies on child molestation were nonexistent until the 1920s and the first national estimate of the number of child sexual abuse cases was published in 1948.
-By 1968 44 out of 50 U.S. states had enacted mandatory laws that required physicians to report cases of suspicious child abuse.
-Legal action began to become more prevalent in the 1970s with the enactment of the Child Abuse Prevention and Treatment Act in 1974 in conjunction with the creation of the National Center for Child Abuse and Neglect.
+Studies on child molestation were nonexistent until the 1920s, and the first national estimate of the number of child sexual abuse cases was published in 1948.
+By 1968, 44 out of 50 U.S. states had enacted mandatory laws that required physicians to report cases of suspicious child abuse.
+Legal action became more prevalent in the 1970s with the enactment of the Child Abuse Prevention and Treatment Act in 1974, coupled with the creation of the National Center for Child Abuse and Neglect.
 Since the creation of the Child Abuse and Treatment Act, reported child abuse cases have increased dramatically.
 Finally, the National Abuse Coalition was created in 1979 to create pressure in congress to create more sexual abuse laws.

-Second wave feminism brought greater awareness of child sexual abuse and violence against women, and made them public, political issues.
+Second wave feminism brought greater awareness of child sexual abuse and violence against women, making them public, political issues.
 Judith Lewis Herman, Harvard professor of psychiatry, wrote the first book ever on father-daughter incest when she discovered during her medical residency that a large number of the women she was seeing had been victims of father-daughter incest.
 Herman notes that her approach to her clinical experience grew out of her involvement in the civil rights movement.
-Her second book Trauma and Recovery coined the term complex post-traumatic stress disorder and included child sexual abuse as a cause.
+Her second book, Trauma and Recovery, coined the term complex post-traumatic stress disorder and included child sexual abuse as a cause.